 In the event that we were deemed to be a PRC resident enterprise under the EIT Law (see "-Taxation in the PRC" above), U.S. Holders might be subject to PRC withholding taxes on dividends paid by us.
 In that case, subject to certain conditions and limitations, such PRC withholding tax may be treated as a foreign tax eligible for credit against a U.S. Holder's U.S. federal income tax liability under the U.S. foreign tax credit rules.
 For purposes of calculating the U.S. foreign tax credit, dividends paid on our ordinary shares or ADSs, will be treated as income from sources outside the United States and will generally constitute passive category income.
-If a U.S. Holder's U.S. federal income tax liability to be creditable against such U.S. Holder's U.S. federal income tax liability to the extent such tax is withheld at a rate exceeding the applicable U.S.-PRC Tax Treaty rate.
-An eligible U.S. Holder who does not elect to claim a foreign tax credit for PRC tax withholding but only for the year in which such U.S. Holder elects to do so for all creditable foreign income taxes.
+If a U.S. Holder is eligible for U.S.-PRC Tax Treaty benefits, any PRC taxes on dividends will not be creditable against such U.S. Holder's U.S. federal income tax liability to the extent such tax is withheld at a rate exceeding the applicable U.S.-PRC Tax Treaty rate.
+An eligible U.S. Holder who does not elect to claim a foreign tax credit for PRC tax withheld may instead be eligible to claim a deduction, for U.S. federal income tax purposes, in respect of such withholding but only for the year in which such U.S. Holder elects to do so for all creditable foreign income taxes.
 The U.S. foreign tax credit rules are complex.
-U.S. Holder should consult their own tax advisors regarding the foreign tax credit rules in light of their particular circumstances.
+U.S. Holders should consult their own tax advisors regarding the foreign tax credit rules in light of their particular circumstances.